dali-lab/build/milestones/week03/paper-sketches.md

 * Fidelity is at its lowest.
 Use the “thick marker rule” - the thicker the marker, the more you force yourself to keep the designs to a conceptual level, as it’s difficult to add in details when the marker tip is so large.
 Whiteboard markers are great here too, just take photos!
 * Little or no specific content
 * No sense of scale or grid
-* Think in flows whenever possible (what pages comes after?)
+* Think in flows whenever possible (what pages come after?)
 * Recheck with your flow diagram - what part of the flow is not yet in the sketch?
 * Never settle for your first idea